 This is our initial public offering.
-The public offering price of our common stock is expected to be between \$[●] and \$[●] per share.
+The public offering price of our common stock is expected to be between \$ and \$ per share.

-Prior to this offering, there was no public market for our common stock.
-In connection with this offering, we have applied to list our common stock on the NYSE American under the symbol "GBSG."
-Even though we expect our common stock will be listed on the NYSE American, there can be no assurance that a robust trading market will develop.
+Prior to this offering, there has been no public market for our common stock.
+In connection with this offering, we have applied to list our common stock for trading on the NYSE American under the symbol "GBSG."
+Although we expect our common stock to be listed on the NYSE American, there can be no assurance that an active trading market will develop.